voxel51/voxelgpt/README.md

 ## About FiftyOne

 If you've made it this far, we'd greatly appreciate if you'd take a moment to check out [FiftyOne](https://github.com/voxel51/fiftyone) and give us a star!

 FiftyOne is an open source library for building high-quality datasets and computer vision models.
 It's the engine that powers this project.

 Thanks for visiting! 😊

+## Join the Community
+If you want to be a part of our fast-growing community of engineers, researchers, and practitioners in machine learning and computer vision, join our the [FiftyOne Community Slack](https://join.slack.com/t/fiftyone-users/shared_invite/zt-s6936w7b-2R5eVPJoUw008wP7miJmPQ)!

+## License
+The VoxelGPT project is released under the Apache 2.0 license.